jonasoreland/runnerup/CONTRIBUTING.md

 - Look at the [TODO](TODO) list
 - Write some tests
 - Additional languages:
-  - Audio cues are only in English and French
+  - Audio cues are in English, French and Spanish
   - GUI is English only